Mintbase/templates/simple-token-drop/README.md

 ## Project Walkthrough

 The project is separated into two portions, the first one creates a wallet, server mints into it and then auto imports it.
-The alternate one handles a wallet conneciton and uses that to mint.
+The alternate one deeplinks to a minting transaction on mintbase wallet.

 ## Autoimport mint